f5devcentral/f5-velos-training/docs/velos_security.rst

 VLAN Tagging for the Management Port via CLI
 --------------------------------------------

 To add 802.1Q VLAN tagging to the management port you must first create a **mgmt-vlan** object using the **mgmt-vlans** CLI command on the system controller.
 In the example below, a tagged VLAN using the VLAN tag 500 is added.
 You must ensure you coordinate making VLAN tagging changes to the upstream switch, otherwise you may be locked out of the system.
-It is best to make these changes vai the console port, so that network changes do not disrupt management access
+It is best to make these changes via the console port, so that network changes do not disrupt management access

 .. code-block:: bash